FreeRCT/FreeRCT/doc/data_format.rst

 The number of guest batches and the number of guests per batch must both be at least 1.
 If the number of guest batches is greater than 1, the duration of the starting, working and stopping animations must be zero.

+Every ride instance has an actual reliability and a maximum reliability.
+Initially both values are equal to the ride type's maximum reliability.
+The actual reliability decreases daily by the daily reliability decrease factor.
+The maximum reliability decreases monthly by the monthly maximum reliability decrease factor.
+The actual reliability determines how likely the ride is to break down (lower values indicating a higher risk).
+When a mechanic repairs or inspects the ride, its actual reliability is reset to its current maximum reliability.
+The maximum reliability is never reset.

 Version history
 ...............